nicolo-tellini/LICO/README.md

 1) *cron*: a job scheduler;
 2) *telegram-send*: a command-line tool to send messages over Telegram to your account.

-While **cron** schedules the frequency at which you want to monitor your link status, **telegram-send** notifies you with a multi-message report.
+While **cron** schedules the frequency at which you want to monitor the integrity of your links, **telegram-send** notifies you with a multi-message report.

 # What you need